RicardoTrejoSanjuan/RicardoTrejoSanjuan/README.md

 ## 💡 About Me

 I'm a passionate software engineer who builds fast, elegant, and scalable web applications.
-Over the last decade, I’ve worked with companies like **Globant**, **Grupo Salinas**, and **Livingston International**, contributing to mission-critical products and collaborating with teams across the globe.
+Over the last decade, I’ve worked with companies like **Globant** and **Livingston International**, contributing to mission-critical products and collaborating with teams across the globe.

 I care deeply about **clean code**, **user experience**, and **engineering excellence**.
 Currently preparing for new opportunities in Seattle’s vibrant tech ecosystem.